Starling Javier Marte

 On March 26, 2014, Marte signed a six-year contract extension with the Pirates, for a total of $31 million, indicating that he was one of the key pieces in the Pirates' future, alongside Andrew McCutchen and Pedro Alvarez.
 His 2014 season was basically a repetition of the previous one, as he again played 135 games, hit .291, collected 29 doubles and 13 homers, and scored 73 runs and drove in 56.
 The Pirates once again hosted the Wild Card Game, but this time lost to the San Francisco Giants.
 The Pirates then followed that by putting up the second-best record in the major leagues in 2015, but once again exited early when they lost the Wild Card Game to the Chicago Cubs.
 Starling was once again one of the top contributors on the team; in 153 games, he hit .287 with 30 doubles and 19 homers, scored 84 and drove in 81 in addition to playing an excellent left field.
 Teaming up with McCutchen in CF and Gregory Polanco in right, he contributed to giving the Pirates one of the most productive outfields ever.

 In 2016, his continued excellent production made him an All-Star for the first time.
 He was not on the initial list of players named to the team, instead finding his name on the ballot for the Final Man Vote, but he was later named as a replacement for an injured Yoennis Cespedes and got to play in the game at Petco Park in San Diego, CA. A few days later, he was the hero in an 18-inning win over the Washington Nationals, when he homered off Oliver Perez to give Pittsburgh a 2-1 victory.
+He hit .311 in 129 games, with 71 runs scored, 9 homers and 46 RBIs.
+He also repeated as a Gold Glove winner in left.
+After the season, the Pirates decided to re-align their outfield to compensate for McCutchen's decline as a defensive centerfielder, moving him to right, with Polanco sliding from right to left and Marte, the best defender of the three, taking over centerfield in 2017.

 - 2008 MVP Dominican Summer League DSL Pirates